 Step 1 – Read COMAR 13a.10.01.01

 It is commonly referred to as just COMAR in Maryland homeschooling conversations.
-You can find it at http://www.dsd.state.md.us/comar/comarhtml/13a/13a.10.01.01.htm.
+You can find it at the link above.
 I know it looks intimidating, but seriously, if you learned the rules to pass the driving test, you can understand this law.
+If you are going to be educating your children at home, you are responsible for following the legal regulations.

 No really, read it yourself!
-Do not rely on your local school to tell you what the law says (because they are likely to have no clue) or ask for the Cliff Notes version on Facebook.
+Do not rely on your local school to tell you what the law says (because they are likely to have no clue about that section of the school regulations).
+Do not ask for the Cliff Notes version on Facebook because different counties apply the law slightly differently.
 Read it now and keep a copy accessible if you need to find it in the future.

-Step 2 – Find out who to contact
+Step 2 – Find out whom to contact

 Step 3 – Send the Home Instruction Notification